kyrod24/d6-roll/README.md

 # d6-roll
+This program was homework a homework problem for my coding class.
+The program is intended to simulate rolling a six-sided die until a "6" is rolled.
-simulate rolling six-sided die and calculate avg number of rolls to roll a desired number
+Run this simulation 100,000 times and calculate the avg number of rolls to land a "6".